PixelTracksAlpaka/cmssw/DataFormats/PixelTrackSoA/README.md

 ## Utilities

-`alpaka/TrackUtilities.h` contains a collection of methods which were originally defined as class methods inside either `TrackSoAHeterogeneousT` and `TrajectoryStateSoAT` which have been adapted to operate on `View` instances, so that they are callable from within `__global__` kernels, on both CPU and CPU.
+`alpaka/PixelTrackUtilities.h` contains a collection of methods which were originally defined as class methods inside either `TrackSoAHeterogeneousT` and `TrajectoryStateSoAT` which have been adapted to operate on `View` instances, so that they are callable from within `__global__` kernels, on both CPU and GPU.

 ## Use case

-See `test/TrackSoAHeterogeneous_test.cpp` for a simple example of instantiation, processing and copying from device to host.
+See `test/alpaka/PixelTrackSoA_test.cc` for a simple example of instantiation, processing and copying from device to host.